mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

       but its type ‘MyBool -> Bool’ has only one
 ```

 Ha, so we found what is the problem.
-Indeed, it looks as if we are trying to apply `myBoolToBool` function to two parameters - `boolToMyBool` and `True`.
+Indeed, our code looks as if we are trying to apply `myBoolToBool` function to two parameters - `boolToMyBool` and `True`.
 Remember how `f x y` was representing calling a function `f` on two parameters?
 That's exactly what we are doing here!
 In that case, `f` is `myBoolToBool`, `x` is `boolToMyBool` and `y` is `True`.

-We have to show the compiler that we actually want to apply `myBoolToBool` function to a single parameter.
+We have to show the compiler that we actually want to apply `myBoolToBool` function to a *single* parameter.
 And that parameter is a result of calling `boolToMyBool` on `True`.
-So we wrap that call in brackets, to make that clearer (both to the compiler and to us):
+So we wrap that call in paranthesis to make that clearer (both to the compiler and to us):

 ```hs
 myBoolToBool (boolToMyBool True)
 ```

-Can we use those conversion functions for something more practical than only translating booleans back and forth?
-Absolutely, we can use them to rewrite our `myNot` implementation once again.
+Can we use those conversion functions for something more practical than needlessly translating booleans back and forth?
+Absolutely - we can use them to rewrite our `myNot` implementation once again.

-We can use the fact that `Bool` has already the `not` function defined, which works exactly how we want, it just operates on different types.
+We can use the fact that the `Bool` type has already the `not` function defined.
+It works exactly how we want, it just operates on different types.
 So let's take a `MyBool` value, convert it to `Bool`, use `not` on it and then convert it back to `MyBool`:

 ```hs
 myNot :: MyBool -> MyBool